anuraghazra/github-readme-stats/CONTRIBUTING.md

 9. The cards will then be available from this local endpoint (i.e. `https://localhost:3000/api?username=anuraghazra`).

 > **Note**
-> You can also debug any tests using the [VSCode Jest extension](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest).
-For more information see https://github.com/jest-community/vscode-jest/issues/912.
+> You can debug the package code in [Vscode](https://code.visualstudio.com/) by using the [Node.js: Attach to process](https://code.visualstudio.com/docs/nodejs/nodejs-debugging#_setting-up-an-attach-configuration) debug option.
+You can also debug any tests using the [VSCode Jest extension](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest).
+For more information, see https://github.com/jest-community/vscode-jest/issues/912.

 ## Themes Contribution